DBU Quick Facts

 First-year students participate in University traditions as soon as they register for classes when they ring the replica Liberty Bell in the Mahler Student Center.
 First-year students also learn the core University value of Christ-centered servant leadership as they serve together on the final day of SWAT, an annual University welcome week for new students.
 Students have the opportunity to participate in other University Campus Life traditions such as University chapel services, Student Life events, and missions and service.

 The Official DBU Cross Ring serves as a symbol of the Christ-centered education students experience at DBU.
-Students receive the Official DBU Cross Ring during a Ring Commissioning Ceremony just prior to commencement services.
 Through the University hymn, To God Be The Glory, the DBU family thanks God for all of His blessings and His guidance throughout the history of the school.

 Students who may qualify for state and federal financial assistance programs can request specific information by contacting the Office of Financial Aid at (214) 333-5363.